-The Fall ABS Convention will be hosted by the Southeast Chapter.
+The Fall ABS Convention was hosted by the Southeast Chapter.

 29 Sep 2021 – 3 Oct 2021 Perry, Georgia